conorbmurphy/galvanizereference/README.md

 ## Unsupervised Learning ##

 Unsupervised learning is of more interest to computer science than for stats.
 It uses a lot of computing power to find the underlying structure of data set.
 In supervised learning, you cross-validate *with y (our target) as our supervisor*.
-In unsupervised, we don't have a y and we therefore can't cross-valilidate.
+In unsupervised, we don't have a y and we therefore can't cross-validate.
 There are two common and contrasting unsupervised techniques: principle component analysis and clustering.

 ### KMeans Clustering ###